Creating custom reports

 Advanced dynamic text

 The Template expression wizard allows you to add dynamic calculations from your dataset to the text in a report.
-The wizard helps you build your calculation and the wizard text can be added/ used in the text field within a section of your report.
+The wizard helps you build your calculation, and the wizard text can be added/used in the text field within a section of your report.

 The following fields are available within the expression wizard, some of which are required and others are optional, depending on the type of calculation you need:

-Data selection (required) - indicate the basis on of the data on which you want to do the calculations.
+Data selection (required) – indicate the basis of the data on which you want to do the calculations.
 Here you can choose the dataset as a whole or a subset of the dataset based on either global or local filtering.
-If you are working on a report for an analysis you can also choose the analysis results.
+If you are working on a report for an analysis, you can also choose the analysis results.

-Template expression wizard is illustrated in the following picture:
+The Template expression wizard is illustrated in the following picture:

 Template expression wizard